Medical Guardian vs Life Alert

 |Battery life||Pendants up to 10 years||Up to 10 years||Up to 10 years|

 |Best for||All Life Alert customers||On-the-go seniors or those prone to falls||Seniors who want complete protection|

 When it comes to add-ons, Medical Guardian has more to offer than Life Alert.
-Life Alert's add-ons are their Help Button and Mobile + GPS system.
-They don't have lockboxes, car chargers, jewelry pendants, or fall detection available like Medical Guardian.
-For seniors who want to purchase some of these accessories and add-ons from Medical Guardian, keep in mind they each have an additional fee.
+Life Alert’s add-ons are their Help Button and Mobile + GPS system.
+They don’t have lockboxes, caregiver benefits, or fall detection available like Medical Guardian.
+For older adults who want to purchase some of these accessories and add-ons from Medical Guardian, keep in mind they each have an additional fee.

 FYI: Life Alert’s Wall Help Button is unique due to its two-way speaker.
 When pressed, you can speak with an emergency operator within seconds, just like you would on the Master Unit.

 Since one in four Americans aged 65 and older experience a fall each year,3 it may be worth considering automatic fall detection from Medical Guardian.
 If you or your loved one has a history of falling or fainting, we recommend it.
 An emergency operator will be alerted and send help if a fall is detected, even if your loved one cannot press their help button.

 Our Recommendations for Life Alert and Medical Guardian

 Medical Guardian and Life Alert can both deliver reliable medical alert monitoring.
 Below is a breakdown of our recommendations for each company.